 - Peel the kiwis and chop them into quarters.
 If necessary, break or cut the frozen banana into chunks.

 - Place the kiwis, frozen banana, Greek yogurt, and honey (if using) into the pitcher of a blender.
 Blend just until smooth.
 Only if necessary, add a tiny splash of water to help ingredients combine.

 - Add the ice and blend again, just until smooth.
 Serve immediately.

-Keywords: kiwi banana smoothie, easy kiwi banana smoothie, kiwi smoothie, easy smoothie
+Keywords: kiwi banana smoothie, kiwi smoothie